sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       .. highlight:: c

    This language is used until the next ``highlight`` directive is encountered.
-   As discussed previously, *language* can be any lexer alias supported by Pygments.
+   :ref:`As discussed previously <syntax highlighting>`, *language* can be any lexer alias supported by Pygments.

    .. rubric:: Options